lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 ```

 ### 2. Add a `new` Link with `remote: true`
+We need to tell the controller we're aiming for javascript and not the usual HTML response format.
 Add a `link_to` with the `new_critter_path` in the normal way.
 Then append it with `remote: true`.
-This tells the controller the we're aiming for javascript and not the usual HTML response format.

 ```erb
 <!-- views/critters/index.html.erb -->